Bacteria are prokaryotic (single-celled) microorganisms that are found in both human health and disease.

 The general structure of a bacterium includes the cell wall, cell membrane, capsule, flagella, fimbriae, nuclear material, cytoplasm and other intracellular components.

-Gram staining is a technique used to identify microorganisms under a microscope and differentiate between two major groups of bacteria (gram positive and gram negative).
+Gram staining is a technique used to identify microorganisms under a microscope.

-Gram negative bacteria are further divided based on the morphology, which can be assessed under the microscope.
-The two major groups are cocci (spheres) and bacilli (rods).
+Gram-negative bacteria are further divided based on the morphology, which can be assessed under the microscope.
+The three major groups are cocci (spheres), bacilli (rods) and coccibacilli (intermediate shape).

 Further differentiation is then based on laboratory and molecular techniques that assess the different characteristics of gram negative bacteria.

-Coliform is a generic term that refers to fermentative rod-shaped gram-negative microorganisms.
+NOTE: Coliform is a generic term that refers to fermentative rod-shaped gram-negative microorganisms (e.g. E. coli and K. Pneumoniae)

-Some bacteria produce the enzyme beta-lactamase that breaks down beta-lactam antibiotics (i.e. penicillin, ceflasporin) rendering them resistant.
+Some bacteria produce the enzyme beta-lactamase that breaks down beta-lactam antibiotics (i.e. penicillin, cephalosporins) making them resistant.

 Most members of Escherichia are common commensals in the gut microflora.
 Some strains, notably Escherichia coli, are pathogenic to humans causing numerous infections.
 Different serotypes of Escherichia coli are shown below.